WICG/display-locking/README.md

 Leveraging `content-visibility`, we can also support searchable hidden content.
-We are applying this automatically to details elements, to make the contents of the details element available to find-in-page.
+We are applying this automatically to details elements, to make the contents of a details element available to find-in-page.

 We are also adding a new attribute `hidden=until-found` to allow developers to create hidden, but searchable, content.